 At inception, Servier was granted the following licenses: (i) development license for the Initial Lead, (ii) commercial license for the Initial Lead, (iii) individual research licenses for each of the four Collaboration Products, and (iv) individual non-exclusive platform technology licenses for the Initial Lead and for each of the four Collaboration Products.
 Upon achievement of certain development activities, specified by the collaboration for each Servier Agreement, Servier will be granted a development license and a commercial license.
-For the Initial Lead and the Co-Development Collaboration Products, the licenses granted are with respect to the entire world except for the United States.
-For Servier Worldwide Collaboration Products, the licenses granted are with respect to the entire world
+For the Initial Lead and the Co-Development Collaboration Products, the licenses granted are with respect to the entire world.